rails/rails/guides/source/testing.md

 where all the configuration for your system tests should live.

 If you want to change the default settings, you can change what the system tests are "driven by".
-Say you want to change the driver from Selenium to Cuprite.
+If you want to change the driver from Selenium to Cuprite, you'd add the `cuprite` gem to your `Gemfile`.
+Then in your
-First add the `cuprite` gem to your `Gemfile`.
-Then in your `application_system_test_case.rb` file do the following:
+`application_system_test_case.rb` file you'd do the following:

 ```ruby
 require "test_helper"